manjeet736/sandhufoodservices/content/_index.md

 banner:
   actions: []
   bottom_link:
-    has_arrow: true
+    has_arrow: false
-    is_scrolly: true
+    is_scrolly: false
-    label: Learn More
+    label: ''
-    url: '#one'
+    url: ''
   subtitle: >-
     I am creating a website to provide Indian street food to everyone in Sault Ste Marie.